hryow/SCUMarketplace/README.md

 ## Setup

 1. To install the dependencies, run `npm install`.
-2. To start the application, run `npm run dev`.
+2. To start the application, run `npm run dev` in the Frontend folder.

 ## Description ##